WangoSolns/devops-code-challenge/README.md

 Generating a `CHANGELOG.md` also requires https://github.com/conventional-changelog/standard-version.

-If you do not want to install these dependencies on your local machine, a container is provided with all of the necessary tools.
-You can build a copy from the included `Containerfile`.
+If you do not want to install these dependencies on your local machine, a `Containerfile` is provided with all of the necessary tools.

 ## Scenario